 Although each school ACIP plan is written to meet the ten components of Every Student Succeeds Act of 2015, each plan varies in composition and strategies to meet the individual needs of each school and all students.
-Students who may be at risk for reading failure or who are having difficulty reading are identified through the use of screening, diagnostic, and classroom-based instructional reading assessments.
+Students who may be at risk for reading reading assessments.
 Baldwin County Public Schools in conjunction with the Alabama State Department of Education, has adopted high academic standards in correlation to the Alabama State Department of Education Plan.